-- The voluntary departure, by retirement or otherwise, or departure for just cause, of special education or related services personnel who are replaced by qualified, lowersalaried staff - A decrease in the enrollment of children with disabilities - Termination of the obligation to provide special education for a particular child with a disability in an exceptionally costly program, because the child - o has left the jurisdiction of the agency - o reached the age at which the obligation to provide FAPE to the child has terminated - o no longer needs the program of special education - The termination of costly expenditures for long-term purchases, such as the acquisition of equipment or the construction of school facilities. - Under certain circumstances, in accordance with IDEA section 613(a)(2)(C), in any fiscal year that an LEA's allocation exceeds the amount that the LEA received in the previous fiscal year, that LEA may reduce the level of local, or state and local, expenditures otherwise required by the LEA MOE requirements by up to 50 percent of the increase in the LEA's allocation.
-The LEA must spend the 'freed-up' local or, state and local, funds on activities that are authorized under the Elementary and Secondary Education Act (ESEA) of 1965.
+- The voluntary departure, by retirement or otherwise, or departure for just cause, of special education or related services personnel who are replaced by qualified, lowersalaried staff. - A decrease in the enrollment of children with disabilities - Termination of the obligation to provide special education for a particular child with a disability in an exceptionally costly program, because the child - - Has left the jurisdiction of the agency. - o Reached the age at which the obligation to provide FAPE to the child has terminated. - No longer needs the program of special education. - The termination of costly expenditures for long-term purchases, such as the acquisition of equipment or the construction of school facilities. - Under certain circumstances, in accordance with IDEA Section 613(a)(2)(C), in any fiscal year that an LEA's allocation exceeds the amount that the LEA received in the previous fiscal year, that LEA may reduce the level of local, or state and local, expenditures otherwise required by the LEA MOE requirements by up to 50 percent of the increase in the LEA's allocation.
+The LEA must spend the 'freed-up' local or, state and local, funds on activities that are authorized under the ESEA.